MSc Advanced ComputingFind a programme

 |Open to international students||Yes|

-The MSc is taught by active researchers.
-The Computer Science department is very active in research and, for example, has the largest cryptography group in the world and one of the largest Intelligent Systems groups in the UK.
+The Department of Computer Science is very active in research and, for example, has the largest cryptography group in the world and one of the largest intelligent systems groups in the UK.
 Staff have good links with leading researchers and industrial partners internationally.

 Skilled professionals and researchers who are able to apply these technologies to current problems, and thereby push the limits of what computers can effectively do, are in high demand in today's job market.